theforeman/theforeman.org/plugins/foreman_templates/5.0/index.md

 * **remove** - remove any metadata from template content, useful if you want to add metadata manually or externally
 * **keep** - keep any metadata found in template content despite current attributes and assignments in database, useful when you want to send a patch to community-templates but you don't have all operating systems configured in your Foreman

 Suppose you'd like to change something in default Foreman templates.
 You can use this plugin to make this process easy.
 First you need to update the template in you database and test it works.
 Then go to https://github.com/theforeman/community-templates and fork the repository.
 Clone your fork to the host where you have Foreman installed.
 Then run `foreman-rake templates:export repo=/path/to/your/clone`.
-Review the change, commit the change by `git commit -a` and push back to your github fork by `git push`.
-Then on github, open a new PR against theforeman/community-templates repositories.
+Review the change, commit the change by `git commit -a` and push back to your GitHub fork by `git push`.
+Then on GitHub, open a new PR against theforeman/community-templates repositories.

 # 4.3 Purging